Zuehlke/software-engineering-corner/drafts/compound-components.md

 </Dialog>
 ```

-You are very flexible with the configuration of the dialog.
-You don't need to close or open the dialog yourself, it is handled for you.
-It is easy to add new buttons with different actions or to add your own components to the dialog.
-In the following GitHub repository, you will find an additional example with an input field: https://github.com/gabduss/customizable-modal
+The dialog offers great flexibility in configuration.
+You don't have to handle opening or closing the dialog manually.
+It is easy to add new buttons with different actions and to add your own components.
+For an additional example featuring an input field, please refer to the following GitHub repository: https://github.com/gabduss/customizable-modal

 ## Conclusion

 If you are implementing a React component that requires a lot of flexibility, consider using the compound component pattern.
 The pattern is particularly useful if you are implementing a component library that is used in different projects.
 Chances are that the different projects will want to use the components slightly differently.
-In these cases, the compound component pattern helps to give you the necessary flexibility.
+In these case, the compound component pattern helps you to give the necessary flexibility.